Board of Directors

 Kavita N. Ramdas

-Kavita N. Ramdas currently serves as a strategy advisor at MADRE Speaks, an organization that partners with and strengthens grassroots women’s organizations in war, disaster and their aftermath.
-She most recently served as senior advisor to the Ford Foundation’s president, Darren Walker, on global strategy, and as the representative of the Ford Foundation’s office in India, Nepal and Sri Lanka, where she oversaw all of the foundation’s grant making in the region.
+In September 2018, Kavita N. Ramdas became Director of Open Society Foundation’s Women’s Rights Program.
+She previously served as a strategy advisor at MADRE Speaks, an organization that partners with and strengthens grassroots women’s organizations in war, disaster and their aftermath.
+Kavita also served as senior advisor to the Ford Foundation’s president, Darren Walker, on global strategy, and as the representative of the Ford Foundation’s office in India, Nepal and Sri Lanka, where she oversaw all of the foundation’s grant making in the region.
 Her regional work focused on issues of equity, inclusion, economic fairness, freedom of expression, human rights, sexuality and reproductive health and rights, transparency and accountable governance, and sustainable development.
 Before joining the foundation in 2012, Kavita served as the founder and first executive director of the Program on Social Entrepreneurship (PSE)—housed at the Centre for Democracy, Development and Rule of Law at Stanford University’s Freeman Spogli Institute for International Studies.
 PSE brings global leaders in social innovation to share their expertise as practitioners with the academic community.
 From 1996 to 2010, Kavita served as president and CEO of the Global Fund for Women, which grew under her leadership to become the world’s largest public foundation for women’s rights.
 During her tenure, the fund’s assets increased from $3 million to $21 million—giving women in more than 170 countries access to financial capital that fueled innovation and change.

 In addition, Kavita has broadly promoted women’s human rights, social justice philanthropy and international development through her personal activism, writing, and membership and professional affiliations on the boards and advisory councils of a diverse array of organizations, including the Dalai Lama Fellows and the Women’s Public Service Leadership Program.
 She currently serves on the World Economic Forum’s Global Agenda Council for India and is a trustee of the Rockefeller Brothers Fund.
 Kavita has a master’s degree in public affairs with a focus on international development from Princeton’s Woodrow Wilson School of Public and International Affairs.
 She holds a bachelor’s degree in politics and international relations from Mount Holyoke and academic training from Delhi University.